 At some point I think I’ll investigate the entire Collector Booster product line and see how trends look.
 I think that would be a good study and maybe help us look at past prices and how things have shaped up over the years for that part of the sealed box market.
 Hmm…..I’m intrigued!

 There you have it!
-If you have any questions about Kaldheim, please send me a message and I’ll get back to you and maybe even post an update right here.
+If you have any questions about Kaldheim, Magic: The Gathering or any other TCG like MetaZoo, please send me a message and I’ll get back to you and maybe even post an update right here.
 Take care and I’ll see you back here soon!